 Emissions surcharge from 23 October 2017

-- Pre-Euro 4 vehicles effectively means vehicles registered before 2005.
+- Pre-Euro 4 vehicles means most vehicles first registered before January 2006

 - Get more details about the T-Charge from Transport for London